-India to continue to regulate ATM, bank withdrawals
+India's Modi defends decision to demonetize high-value bills

-NEW DELHI (AP) — India will continue to control how much money people can withdraw from ATMs and banks after the end of a deadline to exchange or deposit its devalued high-value currency bills.
+Modi called India’s massive demonetization drive, which withdrew 86 percent of the country’s currency bills from the system, “a historic purification ritual” to cleanse the system of tax evasion and corruption.

-According to a statement from the central bank late Friday, the daily limit on ATM withdrawals will go up to 4,500 rupees ($66) from 2,500 ($37) rupees, but the weekly cap on withdrawals from bank accounts will remain at 24,000 rupees Saturday onwards.
-It wasn’t clear how long the limits would be in place.
+“This will play an important role in changing the direction of the nation in times to come,” he said in the speech, which was televised live.

-In a surprise announcement Nov.
-8, Prime Minister Narendra Modi said India was withdrawing 500- and 100-rupee bills as legal tender in order to crack down on tax evasion and corruption.
+In an announcement that caught the country by surprise on Nov.
+8, Modi said in a similar address to the nation that India was withdrawing 500- and 1,000-rupee bills as legal tender in order to crack down on the country’s massive amounts of “black money,” or untaxed wealth.

 Most Read Stories